cinnData/MLearning/[ML-06E] Example - The spam filter.md

 Out[12]: (0.697, 0.076)
 ```

 We would like to improve these statistics.
-Since the model we are using is supersimple, an obvious approach is to increase the maximum depth parameter.
+Since the model that we are using is supersimple, an obvious approach is to increase the maximum depth parameter.
 Note that a decision tree with depth 2 uses at most three features.

 ## Q2.
 Decision tree classifier (max depth = 3)